JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/operators.md

 <div class = "exercise-body">
 <header class = "exercise-header">Exercise:</header><p>
 ```
-Use rounding operators to solve the following tasks
+Use rounding functions to solve the following tasks:
 - Round `1252.1518` to the nearest larger integer and convert the resulting value to `Int64`.
 - Round `1252.1518` to the nearest smaller integer and convert the resulting value to `Int16`.
 - Round `1252.1518` to `2` digits after the decimal point.